INTRODUCING NAGORNO-KARABAKH (REPUBLIC OF ARTSAKH)

-Beyond the mystical beauty of the place, Karabakh is one of the cradles of Armenian statehood and contains a large number of the key landmarks of Armenian history.
+Beyond the mystical beauty of the place, Artsakh is one of the cradles of Armenian statehood and contains a large number of the key landmarks of Armenian history.
 The region is an open sky treasure house of Christian art and architecture, hosting hundreds of medieval churches, monasteries and khachkars (cross-stones).

 After the establishment of the Soviet regime in Armenia, on November 30, 1920, the Nagorno- Karabakh was also proclaimed as a part of the Soviet Armenia.
 But the Soviets’ new Commissar of Nationalities, Joseph Stalin, reversed the decision.
 In 1923 Nagorno-Karabakh became an autonomous administrative region of the Soviet Azerbaijan, even though 94 percent of its population at the time was ethnic Armenian.